 Confidential Embargoed CDEC Recommendations are distributed to the manufacturer and drug plans 8-10 business days following the CDEC meeting.
-For the 10 business day embargo period, the distribution of the CDEC recommendation is limited to the manufacturer and the drug plans.
+For the 10 business day embargo period following distribution, the CDEC recommendation is limited to the manufacturer and the drug plans.
 The intent of the embargo period is to allow time for the manufacturer and CDR-participating jurisdictions to consider the embargoed CDEC recommendation before it is made public.
 During the embargo period, the following may occur with respect to the embargoed CDEC recommendation: the drug plans may submit a request for clarification, and/or the manufacturer may make a request for reconsideration or file a resubmission based on a reduced price.

 5.3 CDEC Final Recommendation

 When a CDEC Final Recommendation is issued, CADTH sends the recommendation to the drug plans and the manufacturer, and posts a copy on cadth.ca.
 CDEC recommendations are non-binding to the drug plans.
 Each drug plan makes its own drug-listing decisions based on the CDEC Final Recommendation in addition to other factors, including the plan's mandate, priorities, and resources.